Muterra/doc-golix/spec.md

 ### 7. Address algorithm

 Golix may eventually need multiple hash algorithms.
 They are represented as an 8-bit integer immediately following the magic number.
 The protocol specification defines which algorithm corresponds to which integer.
-The 1-byte address algorithm field is prepended to the file hash to form the GUID.
+The 1-byte address algorithm field is prepended to the file hash to form the GHID.

 See "Cipher suites and address algorithms" above for details.